Brunus75/memento/python.md

 * ~ Your Guide to the Python print() Function : https://realpython.com/python-print/
 * ~ FunctionTrace : a graphical Python profiler that provides a clear view of your application's execution while being both low-overhead and easy to use : https://functiontrace.com/
 * ~ Python Engineer - Free Python and Machine Learning Tutorials : https://www.python-engineer.com/
 * ~  A Pythonic Guide to SOLID Design Principles : https://dev.to/ezzy1337/a-pythonic-guide-to-solid-design-principles-4c8i
+* ~ Generating color palettes from movies with Python : https://www.youtube.com/watch?v=F5FxuJBHdvo
+* ~ Ultimate Guide to Python Debugging : https://martinheinz.dev/blog/24
+* ~ How To Send Mail With Python : https://www.youtube.com/watch?v=tsutigPVnaY&feature=youtu.be

 ## INSTALLATION